Monkeypox outbreak tops 1,000 cases, WHO warns of 'real' risk

 "Some countries are now beginning to report cases of apparent community transmission, including some cases in women."

+Greece on Wednesday became the latest country to confirm its first case of the disease, with health authorities there saying it involved a man who had recently travelled to Portugal and who was in hospital in a stable condition.

-The initial symptoms include a high fever, swollen lymph nodes and a blistery chickenpox-like rash.
+The initial symptoms of monkeypox include a high fever, swollen lymph nodes and a blistery chickenpox-like rash.

 Tedros said he was particularly concerned about the risk the virus poses to vulnerable groups, including pregnant women and children.